f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 Click the :guilabel:`Send` button to update HTTP_Service.
 Review the
-   **Response** :guilabel:`Body` and review the ``declaration`` to see how it was updated
+   **Response** :guilabel:`Body` and review the ``declaration`` to see how it was updated.

    |lab-3-16|

 #.
 In the BIG-IP GUI click :menuselection:`Local Traffic --> Pools --> Pool List
    --> Pool1 --> Members`.
-Notice that there are now 3 members listed in the table.
+Notice that there are now three members listed in the table.
 The Virtual Server is now available again at ``http://10.1.20.121``

    |lab-3-17|